facebook pixel Skip to Main Content

 Usually take place from one level to another.
 Preventive measures include:

-• Not standing on a chair to reach a high object.
-Always use a ladder.
+• Do not stand on chairs to reach a high object.
+Always use an approved ladder.

 • Walk up and down stairs and never jump from the last step.